GetStream/stream-python/README.md

 ### Full documentation

-Documentation for this Python client are available at the [Stream website](https://getstream.io/docs/?language=python) or on [Read the Docs](http://stream-python.readthedocs.org/en/latest/).
+Documentation for this Python client are available at the [Stream website](https://getstream.io/docs/?language=python).

 ### Usage